PeterMarshall29/book1/jupyternotebooks/identifiers.md

 ## Declarators

+A declarator is just the name specficied for the new entity in the declaration.

-A declarator is composed of a name and optionally some declarator operators.
+A declarator may be composed of both the ame and some optional declarator operators/modifiers.

 The most common declarator operators are:

 ````{admonition} Declarator Operators